Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 So I don't know.

-So I didn't realize that there was like actual federal funding allocated for some of these these films.
+So I didn't realize that there was like actual federal funding allocated for some of these films.

 Oh, yeah.

-So so like is every single does every movie that Hollywood produces major box office movie, does it have like a little taste of federal funding or like tax forgiveness, or is it just some of them in certain times?
+So is every single does every movie that Hollywood produces major box office movie, does it have like a little taste of federal funding or like tax forgiveness?

 How does that work?

-Uh so I would say yes to the first two things you said.
+So I would say yes to the first two things you said.

 And that was one of the first books to call attention to this angle of it, where it was like, hey, wait a minute.

-You know, they're actually putting a lot of money into messages in a lot of these films.
+They're actually putting a lot of money into messages in a lot of these films.

 And they're actually editing the screenplays.

-And so then it came out uh after the movie The Recruit with Al Pacino and I think Ryan Felipe.
+And so then it came out after the movie The Recruit with Al Pacino and I think Ryan Felipe.

-But um this movie was about these figures who are these liaisons between the intelligence agencies and Hollywood.
+But this movie was about these figures who are these liaisons between the intelligence agencies and Hollywood.

-And uh I highly recommend if nobody's seen that movie, it it really illustrates, you know, a big portion of the theses of of my books because you have this character played by Robert De Niro, uh, who is le liaisoning with and interacting with a big Hollywood director played by um not Richard Dreyfus, uh I just went blank.
+And I highly recommend if nobody's seen that movie, it really illustrates a big portion of the theses of my books because you have this character played by Robert De Niro who is liaisoning with and interacting with a big Hollywood director played by not Richard Dreyfus.

-Um Dustin Hoffman.
+Dustin Hoffman.

 And so that was a big revelatory film.

-So I would I've always been a movie, like I said, movie buff.
+So I would, I've always been a movie, like I said, movie buff.

 Well, yeah, we all know that.